c4vi4z/dotfiles-mac/Help.md

 Hiya, these are my dotfiles for macOS 26.
-Please keep these things in mind before cloning the repository:
+**I VIBE CODED THE SHIT OUT OF EVERYTHING HERE, PLEASE DONT COMPLAIN WHEN NOTHING WORKS** Please keep these things in mind before cloning the repository:
 - all folders need to be in the .config directory (see hidden files with Shift+Cmd+.)
 - .zshrc is in the $USER directory